 Read on for a functional definition of a pillar page how the concept has expanded to include several varieties of pillar pages.

 - Pillar page types

 - Conclusion and next steps

-Pillar pages (also called “content pillars”) are in-depth guides that seek to comprehensively explore a topic, answer questions related that topic, and possibly serve as a hub of links to related content.
+Pillar pages are in-depth guides that comprehensively explore a topic, answer questions related to that topic, and link out to related, in-depth content.

-Pillar pages are almost always designed to be ungated—that is, not locked away behind a form—and freely available to searchers.
+Pillar pages are ungated—that is, not locked away behind a form—and freely available to searchers.